keen/keen-cli/README.md

 + `--interval` (alias -i)
 + `--filters` (alias -f)
 + `--percentile`
++ `--property-names` - A comma-separated list of property names.
+Extractions only.
++ `--latest` - Number of latest events to retrieve.
+Extractions only.
++ `--email` - Send extraction results via email, asynchronously.
+Extractions only.
 + `--data` (alias -d) - Specify query parameters as JSON instead of query params.
 Data can also be piped in via STDIN.

 Some examples: